ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 - Add a `onError` function to log an error message, and to create a beep sound.
 - Update the `sass` task to use the `plumber` function and then pass the `onError` to it as a value to the `errorHandler` object property.

-## Switching between Development & Production Environments
+## Switching Between Development & Production Environments

 ## Resources